ENGR 100-600 | University of Michigan

 Thruster Control

-The control box will respond to the payload automatically each time it receives a packet from the payload, so all the control box has to do is keep its output data buffer up to date and it will get sent on schedule.
+The controller will respond to the payload automatically each time it receives a packet from the payload, so all the controller has to do is keep its output data buffer up to date and it will get sent on schedule.

-As noted above, the control box reads the position of a set of thruster control switches and loads data representing those states into the 4 control bytes to be sent to the payload.
+As noted above, the controller reads the position of a set of thruster control switches and loads data representing those states into the 4 control bytes to be sent to the payload.
 The stock Arduino code provided implements default logic for doing this based on the use of either one toggle switch or two push buttons for each thruster.
 In the case of a toggle, pushing one way will be forward, pushing the other will be reverse, and the neutral position is off.
-For two pushbuttons, one will actuate forward and one will actuate reverse.
+For two push buttons, one will actuate forward and one will actuate reverse.

-Since each team builds its own controller, teams are free to build and program their control box motor logic for any control scheme they can conceive, as long as in the end the arduino sends a 0, 1, or 2 to the payload for each motor and as long as their combination of input devices doesn’t require more than 10 input lines on the Arduino (that is all that are available).
+Since each team builds its own controller, teams are free to build and program their controller motor logic for any control scheme they can conceive, as long as in the end the Arduino sends a 0, 1, or 2 to the payload for each motor and as long as their combination of input devices doesn’t require more than 10 input lines on the Arduino (that is all that are available).

 Servo Control